dila1001/H2Oasis/README.md

 ## Features

-- **Plant Database:** Access a comprehensive database of various plants with detailed information on care requirements, watering schedules, sunlight preferences, and more.
+- **Plant Care Tips:** Access a comprehensive database of various plants with detailed information on care requirements, watering schedules, sunlight preferences, and more.

 - **Custom Plant Profiles:** Create personalized profiles for each of your plants and receive timely care reminders.